-- 7.1 Our curriculum is "broad and balanced."
+7.1 Our curriculum is "broad and balanced."
 It promotes respect, tolerance and diversity.
 Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.
-It is designed to deliver the spiritual, moral, social and cultural development of pupils (SMSC). - 7.2 Our PHSE provision is embedded across the curriculum, including in SEAL.
+It is designed to deliver the spiritual, moral, social and cultural development of pupils (SMSC).
+The school is in a position of strength because of its Christian ethos and is a welcome, open and multi faith community.

+- 7.2 Our PHSE provision is embedded across the curriculum, including in SEAL.
 It directs our assemblies and underpins the ethos of the school.
-It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves. - 7.3 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
+It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
+We will encourage pupils to have a voice that is linked to them demonstrating how democracy works. - 7.3 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the internet.
+The school will record all internet activity that takes place on site and establish appropriate filters to protect children from terrorist and extremist material online.